EnzoBnl/enzobnl/bd.md

      - maps through records
      - produces 0 to *n* output record(s) for each input record
   3. **Partitioner**:
-     - organizes mapper output's records into partitions, based on their *key*
+     - organizes mapper output's records into partitions, based on their *keys*.
      - each partition is intended to be fetched by a single and different reducer node.
   4. *Sort*: Sort records on *key* within each partitions
   5. (optional) ***"Combiner"*** **Reducer**: an intermediate reducer called on each mapper node.